How Prickly Pear Seed Oil Hydrates, Soothes, & Rejuvenates the Skin

 Prickly pear seed oil—a moisturizing, soothing oil derived from the prickly pear cactus—is quickly gaining momentum in the skin care world, and for good reason.
 At once gentle, healing, and protecting, this oil has been used for centuries to treat everything from burns to illnesses.
 Extremely Rich in vitamin E and brimming with antioxidants, prickly pear seed oil is one of the most powerful, luxurious skin care ingredients on the market.

-Also referred to as barbary fig, the beautiful prickly pear (Opuntia ficus-indica, in Latin) is a member of the cactus family.
+Also referred to as barbary fig oil or indian fig oil, prickly pear seed oil comes from the beautiful prickly pear (Opuntia ficus-indica, in Latin), a member of the cactus family.
 The plant is comprised of pads, seeds, flowers (usually yellow, red, or purple), trunks, and, of course, the fruit.
 Like other cactuses, they have also have prickles.
 Prickly pear cactuses can reach anywhere from 1 foot to 6-7 feet in height.

 Where and how is prickly pear seed oil sourced?